jerry12384/personal-cloud-server/README.md

+Project Title;

-Project Title Personal Cloud and Automated Backup Server
+Personal Cloud and Automated Backup Server

-Project Overview
+Project Overview;

 The objective of this project is to deploy a private self hosted photo and video synchronization platform using Immich.
 The system provides an alternative to commercial cloud services giving full control over personal data.

-Project Objectives
+Project Objectives;

 Deploy a stable Dockerized environment on an Ubuntu server.
 Configure a storage template for human readable media organization.
 Enable automated backups from mobile clients to the local server.